Tampere: Economy

 The Tampere region, Pirkanmaa, which includes outlying municipalities, has around 509,000 residents, 244,000 employed people, and a turnover of 28 billion euros as of 2014.

 According to the Tampere International Business Office, the area is strong in mechanical engineering and automation, information and communication technologies, and health and biotechnology, as well as pulp and paper industry education.
-Unemployment rate was 15.7% in August 2020.
+Unemployment rate was 9.2% in September 2023.
 70% of the areas jobs are in the service sector.
 Less than 20% are in the manufacturing sector.
 34.5% of employed people live outside the Tampere municipality and commute to Tampere for work.
 Meanwhile, 15.6% of Tampere's residents work outside Tampere.

 In 2014 the largest employers were Kesko, Pirkanmaan Osuuskauppa, Alma Media and Posti Group.
+Tampere is headquarters for Bronto Skylift, an aerial rescue and aerial work platform manufacturer.

-According to a study carried out by the Synergos Research and Training Center of the University of Tampere, the total impact of tourism in the Tampere region in 2012 was more than 909 million euros.
+According to a study carried out by the TAK Research, the total impact of tourism in the Tampere region in 2022 was more than 562 million euros.
 Tourism also brought 4,805 person-years to the region.
-The biggest single attraction in Tampere is the Särkänniemi amusement park, which had about 630,000 visitors in 2016.
-In addition, in 2015, 1,021,151 overnight stays were made in Tampere hotels.
-The number exceeded the previous record year with more than 20,000 overnight stays.
-All that makes Tampere the second most popular city in Finland after Helsinki in terms of hotel stays.
-Leisure tourism accounted for 55,4% of overnight stays and occupational tourism for 43,2%.
-The occupancy rate of all accommodation establishments with more than 20 rooms was 57,0%, while that of accommodation establishments in the whole country was 48,3%.
+Tampere's biggest single attraction is the Särkänniemi amusement park, which had about 552 000 visitors in 2023.
+In addition, in 2023, 1,4 million overnight stays were made in Tampere hotels and 300 000 in other commercial accommodations.
+The number exceeded the previous record year 2022 by seven percent.
+Tampere is Finland's second most popular city in terms of hotel stays.
+Leisure tourism accounted for 865 000 overnight stays and occupational tourism for 551 000.
+Income from accommodations was 116,9 million euros in 2023 (up 7,2 million from 2022).

-Tampere's economic profit in 2015 was the worst of big Finnish cities.
-In 2016 the loss of the fiscal year was 18,8 million euros.
-In the city's economy, the largest revenues come from taxes and government contributions.
-In 2015, the city received 761 million euros in municipal tax revenue.
-In addition, 61,4 million euros came from corporate taxes and 64 million euros from property taxes.
-Tax revenues have not increased as expected in the 2010s, although the city's population has increased.
-This has been affected by high unemployment.

-Tampere is headquarters for Bronto Skylift, an aerial rescue and aerial work platform manufacturer.